ksudibya/layout-practice/README.md

 ## Bonus

-Add a fake navigation bar with links below the header.
+Add a fake navigation bar with links below the header using flexbox.